-Frontier Airlines charges up to a $119 cancellation fee and refunds the remainder of the ticket price in the form of a travel credit, which is valid for three months.
-If at the time of booking, however, you purchased THE WORKS, a ticket add-on, you can get a full refund on your ticket.
-THE WORKS also provides other benefits that don't come with Frontier's basic ticket, such as a carry-on bag, checked bag, seat selection and priority boarding.
+If you purchased THE WORKS bundle at the time of booking, you can get a full refund on your ticket.
+THE WORKS also provides other benefits that don't come with Frontier's basic offerings, such as a carry-on bag, checked bag, seat selection and priority boarding.

 Frontier Airlines coronavirus change fee policy

 Frontier Airlines is waiving all change and cancellation fees for all travel until Jan.
 7, 2021 and must be made before the time of check-in.
 Fare differences apply for flight changes, and you'll receive a travel credit if you decide to cancel your reservation.

 For updated information, see the Frontier Airlines website.